kubais - stock.adobe.com

 Physical air gap

 The air gap as originally conceived was just that – physical distance between the primary site and backups with no network connection between them.
 So, here we’re talking about tapes or optical drives that are taken off-site.
-In an organisation of any size above smaller SMEs, this would mean backups on tape, which would reside off-site, possibly in a tape library.

 Benefits are – and if we think of this in the light of how ransomware operates – that valuable data that you may need to restore is beyond the reach of malware introduced into primary systems.

 It is also possible that any corruption introduced into data in production systems may also be transferred to backups and be moved off-site with them.
-Ransomware attackers are well-practiced at injecting software that remains dormant for some time before activation.

 This all goes to show that backups are only one defence against ransomware and upstream protection – such as anomaly detection or encryption – is almost certainly required.